Winter: Water Immersion Day

 Speaking about death in winter.
 It’s a big deal.

-Winter is the period of time through which you’re either going to live or die, and annuals die.
-Perennials do their best and if they do their best, and only if they do their best, they don’t.
+Winter is the period of time through which you’re either going to live or die — and annuals die.
+Perennials do their best and if they do their best, and only if they do their best, they don’t die.
 So there is that great divider.
 Perennials go dormant, so they go into something that is death-like.
 It is true for us also that if we don’t intend to die, we’re going to accomplish that by doing something that is very very close, very similar to death.
 If I’m going to continue to survive and keep going, the first I need to do is sleep at night.
 I need to rest.
 It’s paradoxical.
 You want to go forward?
 Stop.
 You want to persevere?
 Relax.
 How do you survive the winter, and how do we get through hard times?
 By going gggrrrr?
-No. The secret of survival includes being able to relax so in some sense in order to live we have to die.
+No. The secret of survival includes being able to relax into dearth-like dormancy, so in some sense in order to live we have to die.
 We need a certain amount of dying to stay alive.
 We need the renewal of sleep.
 We need the renewal of saying, I’m just going to let myself lose it, I mean lose it completely because I need to let go, to surrender to rest to survive.

 Rest is a skill.
 Some of us are better at it than others, and it is a wise skill to cultivate because it is a survival skill.
 It is the wellspring of life itself, to be able to rest.
 Check it out — let’s have a two minute resting contest.
 Let’s take two minutes and see just how rested you can get in two minutes.
 On your mark!
 The pressure is on!
 Hurry up!
 Get set!
 Now — rest!